dekubu/lxd-kit/README.md

 *so* frequently by backend tasks to check environmental settings that it produces a large amount of noise.
 They are tagged with a verbosity option on the `Command` instances of `Logger::DEBUG`.
-The default configuration for output verbosity is available to override with `SSHKit.config.output_verbosity=`, and defaults to `Logger::INFO`.
+The default configuration for output verbosity is available to override with `LXDKit.config.output_verbosity=`, and defaults to `Logger::INFO`.
 Another way to is to provide a hash containing `{verbosity: Logger::INFO}` as a last parameter for the method call.